Moving to… Manchester

 The city benefits from a range of bus, tram and train routes which run from early morning to late in the evening.
 It’s quick and easy to get from the city centre to other neighbouring areas like Oldham, Rochdale and Wigan.
 The city’s train stations also benefit from excellent links to other points of interest around the UK, including direct trains to London in as little as 2 hours 32 minutes.

-What’s not to like about Manchester?
+What’s not to like about moving to Manchester?

 We’ve talked a lot about what to love about Manchester, but not every city is perfect, so it’s only fair that we shine a little light on what’s not to like about the city.

 If you’re not a fan of students, this may not be the spot for you.
-Manchester has four universities all within a close proximity of each other, meaning that this is very much a student area.
+Manchester has four universities all within a close proximity of each other.
+Meaning that this is very much a student area.
 This can be seen in the many student focussed club events and nights.

 Manchester is also well known for its rain.
 If you’re thinking of moving to the UK’s second most populated city, make sure you bring an umbrella because you’ll be sure to need it.